alvierahman90/gohookr/readme.md

 deploy.

-Tests are run in the order they're listed so any actions that need to be done before real tests are run can simply be put before the tests.
+Tests are run in the order they're listed so any actions that need to be done before tests are run can simply be put in this section before the tests.

 ## Example Config

 Required config keys are `ListenAddress` and `Services`.

-Requried keys per service are `Script`, `Secret`, `SignatureHeader`.
+Requried keys per service are `Script.Program`, `Secret`, `SignatureHeader`.

 An example config file can be found [here](./config.json) but also below: